Creamen/sgwi/readme.txt

-What you should do:
+Installation and What you should do:
-- put the files somewhere in your website;
+- put the files somewhere in your website (f.i. var/www);
 - edit includes/config.inc.php to your needs;
-- make sure you shield things with a .htaccess file!
+- make sure you shield things with a .htaccess file (Require valid-user)!

 History:
-v.1.1.6 PHP code now compatible with PHP 5.4.xx. v.1.1.5 Bugfix: optin-optout did not show tables when using postgresql. v.1.1.4 Explanation of optin-optout improved.
+v.1.1.7 PHP code: mysqli functions replace deprecated mysql functions. v.1.1.6 PHP code now compatible with PHP 5.4.xx. v.1.1.5 Bugfix: optin-optout did not show tables when using postgresql. v.1.1.4 Explanation of optin-optout improved.